nanderv/SS/README.md

 For SS we think it is much easer to extend the ANDL parser, than it is to create a PNML parser.
 Feel free to create a PNML parser though.

-On Blackboard, under `Course Materials | Lab files | Petri nets` many example Petri nets have been made available in an archive.
+On Blackboard, under `Course Materials | Project 1: Symbolic Model Checking | Model Checking Petri Nets (Week 2-4)` many example Petri nets have been made available in an archive.
 Every directory in the archive contains a Petri net specification.
 Important files for this exercise in each directory are: